splunk/splunk-connect-for-snmp/docs/gettingstarted/sc4snmp-configuration.md

 ### Setup Poller

--   Test the poller by logging to Splunk and confirm presence of events in snmp `em_logs` and metrics in `em_metrics` index.
+-   Test the poller by logging into Splunk and confirm the presence of events in snmp `em_logs` and metrics in `em_metrics` index

 ### Inventory
 \* You can change the inventory contents in `config_values.yaml`, in scheduler inventory field, ex.: